lunchboxer/article-keeper/static/articles-md/1110A-wild-relatives-amazing-animals-in-your-family-crest.md

 1. What did family crests allow warriors to do in battle?

-   a) Avoid enemies
+   a.
+Avoid enemies
-   b) Impress their leader
+   b.
+Impress their leader
-   c) Identify allies
+   c.
+Identify allies
-   d) Scare opponents
+   d.
+Scare opponents

 2. Based on the article, what does a fox in a family crest represent?

-   a) Strength
+   a.
+Strength
-   b) Cunning
+   b.
+Cunning
-   c) Leadership
+   c.
+Leadership
-   d) Honor
+   d.
+Honor

 3. How does the passage show that coats of arms were special long ago?

-   a) Only farmers had them.
+   a.
+Only farmers had them.
-   b) They represented family virtues.
+   b.
+They represented family virtues.
-   c) Crests were painted on houses.
+   c.
+Crests were painted on houses.
-   d) They were symbols of status.
+   d.
+They were symbols of status.

 4. According to the article, how can you connect a crest to your family history?

-   a) Guess based on your location
+   a.
+Guess based on your location
-   b) Research the name meaning
+   b.
+Research the name meaning
-   c) Copy a common design
+   c.
+Copy a common design
-   d) Choose your favorite creature
+   d.
+Choose your favorite creature

 5. The article states that over time, family crests ___.

-   a) Lost all their original meaning
+   a.
+Lost all their original meaning
-   b) Became popular worldwide
+   b.
+Became popular worldwide
-   c) Were only for royal families
+   c.
+Were only for royal families
-   d) Disappeared completely
+   d.
+Disappeared completely

 6. What is the main idea of the article?

-   a) Lions and eagles represent nobility.
+   a.
+Lions and eagles represent nobility.
-   b) Family crests identify relatives in battle.
+   b.
+Family crests identify relatives in battle.
-   c) Coats of arms link to family histories and values.
+   c.
+Coats of arms link to family histories and values.
-   d) Crest designs should be very creative.
+   d.
+Crest designs should be very creative.

 ## Answer Key